SamsonIT/DataGridBundle/Resources/doc/index.md

 ## A KNP paginator powered menu

-Note: this method requires the JSRoutingBundle and requires that your index route is exposed.
+Note: this method requires the [FOSJSRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle) and requires that your index route is exposed.

 The above example is nice for smallish data sets (it has been tested on a dataset of thousands of records, but sending all this data to your client at once is not going to be a big success in the long run).